cbass2404/wctrl-auto-ab-detent-ratio/docs/ratio-baseline.md

 | **convention** | Not measured and does not need to be.
 100 is the established "no notch" value. |
 | **provisional** | Holding value for a module that is not released yet. |

-**The one field this pass did not capture is the per-aircraft gauge reading** — the actual manifold pressure, RPM or torque figure the notch was set against.
+**The one field this pass did not capture is the per-aircraft gauge reading**, the actual manifold pressure, RPM or torque figure the notch was set against.
 The `Limit` column below names *which* limit each row is anchored to, but not the number on the dial.
 Anyone re-measuring a row should add it.